-Spring is here, and as the temperatures (finally) start to get warmer, we get to see things come back to life.
-One of the signs that winter is finally over is the sight of cherry blossoms everywhere.
+Cherry blossoms in New York City is a sure sign of the start of spring.
 At the Brooklyn Botanical Gardens, they celebrate the blossoms during the annual festival, also known as Sakura Matsuri.

 The thing about cherry blossoms is that I don't remember seeing them around when I was younger.
 I do remember seeing buds on our tree when spring started, but they definitely weren't pretty and pink.
 In Florida, there is no such thing as spring (or fall or winter...), so they don't have them here.
 I saw them sprouting on the trees in my neighborhood about a month ago and I was really confused, since I thought cherry blossoms were only in D.C.

-The festival is held every year in celebration of the beautiful cherry blossoms.
+The Cherry Blossom Festival is held every year in celebration of the beautiful blooms.
 Japanese tradition celebrates the "beauty and fleeting nature of cherry blossoms."
 As part of the celebration, visitors see everything from the blossoms (according to the Botanical Gardens, its the largest display in the country) to tea ceremonies, a parasol society fashion show, and a market at the Osborne Garden.
 There were people in cosplay as different Japanese characters, and many girls dressed in traditional Japanese geisha garb.

 I think I came to the Botanical Gardens once when I was 10 years old on a field trip.
 To be honest, it may have been somewhere else, but we definitely didn't take the subway there.
 The Botanical Gardens are located right near the Brooklyn Museum, and it's easily accessible by subway.
 I try not to spend money on cabs whenever possible, so the easier it is to get somewhere by mass transit, the better.